pauljickling/notes/terminal/vim.md

 `{number}|` move cursor to specified column number on line

+`g*` Find next phrase that matches word at cursor location

 `*` move cursor to next instance of current word

 `#` move cursor to previous instance of current word